-We may initiate patent litigation against third parties to protect or enforce our patent rights, and we may be similarly sued by others.
+We may initiate patent litigation against third parties to protect or enforce our patent rights, and we may be sued by others seeking to invalidate our patents or prevent the issuance of future patents.
 We may also become subject to interference proceedings conducted in the patent and trademark offices of various countries to determine the priority of inventions.
 The defense and prosecution, if necessary, of intellectual property suits, interference proceedings and related legal and administrative proceedings is costly and may divert our technical and management personnel from their normal responsibilities.
 We may not prevail in any of these suits.
 An adverse determination of any litigation or defense proceedings could put our patents at risk of being invalidated or interpreted narrowly and could put our patent applications at risk of not being issued.